 It is from this heritage, research, and education that the Center for Grassland Studies came into existence at the university within the Institute of Agriculture and Natural Resources in 1994.

 Dr. Martin Massengale, President Emeritus of the University of Nebraska and a Foundation Professor in the Department of Agronomy and Horticulture, was appointed as Founding Director for the Center until his retirement in January 2017.
-Dr. Steven Waller, Dean of the College of Agricultural Sciences and Natural Resources, now serves as the Interim Administrator for the Center.
+Dr. Steven Waller, Dean Emeritus of the College of Agricultural Sciences and Natural Resources, now serves as the Interim Director for the Center.